graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {subscriptionType} be the root Subscription type in {schema}.
 - Assert: {subscriptionType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {subscription}.
+- Let {groupedFieldSet} be the result of {CollectRootFields(subscriptionType, selectionSet, variableValues)}.
-- Let {data} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, initialValue, variableValues)} _normally_ (allowing parallelization).
+- Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, subscriptionType, initialValue, variableValues)} _normally_ (allowing parallelization).
 - Let {errors} be the list of all _field error_ raised while executing the